 Learn More About

 The first known recorded case of induced seismicity related to hydraulic fracturing (i.e., injecting fluids to fracture rock) in Alberta occurred in 2011, the Cardston swarm in southwestern Alberta.
 Other occurrences of induced seismicity happened before 2011; however, seismic activity dropped off after the peak in the early 1980s (Rocky Mountain House, west-central Alberta) and the late 1990s and early 2000s (Cordel oil field, west-central Alberta).
-Between 2013 and 2015, induced seismic activity in the Fox Creek area (northwestern Alberta) posed the highest seismic hazard in Alberta.
+Between 2013 and 2015, induced seismic activity in the Fox Creek area (northwestern Alberta) posed the highest seismic hazard observed in Alberta at that time.
 In 2015, the Peak Ground Acceleration topped at around 45% of gravitational acceleration, based on a 1% chance of it happening in that one year.
-After 2015, seismic hazard in Fox Creek decreased continuously due to multiple factors, including regulatory measurements and active mitigation by the operators.
-As of 2020, seismic hazard in Alberta seems dominated by emerging cases of induced seismicity related to hydraulic fracturing in the Duvernay East Shale Basin (near Red Deer, central Alberta) and wastewater disposal southeast of Musreau Lake (northwestern Alberta).
+After 2015, seismic hazard in Fox Creek decreased due to multiple factors, including regulatory measurements and active mitigation by the operators.
+As of 2022, seismic hazard in Alberta seems dominated by emerging cases of induced seismicity related to wastewater disposal, including the seismic cluster southeast of Peace River where an earthquake of magnitude (M) 5.59 was recorded in November 2022, and the seismicity southeast of Musreau Lake (northwestern Alberta).

 Learn More About

 To create a forecast seismic hazard map for a specific year, we rely on data from the previous year.
-For instance, we used data from 2020 to forecast the seismic hazard for 2021.
-The forecast seismic hazard map for 2021 seems dominated by seismic sources near Musreau Lake (northwestern Alberta), east of Peace River (northwestern Alberta), and southwest of Rocky Mountain House (west-central Alberta).
-This forecast was limited to short-term hazard predictions because we assumed a constant rate of earthquakes for induced seismicity.
-For that reason and considering the rapid change in the seismicity patterns of induced seismic sources, this forecast was a reference point, a baseline of expected seismic hazard, not a conclusive seismic hazard model for 2021.
-In fact, when we analyzed the actual seismic hazard for 2021, we found some underestimation in the Fox Creek and Musreau Lake areas, and overestimation in the Peace River area.
+For instance, we used data from 2022 to forecast the seismic hazard for 2023.
+The forecast seismic hazard map for 2023 seems dominated by seismic sources southeast of Peace River (northwestern Alberta), near Musreau Lake (northwestern Alberta), and southwest of Rocky Mountain House (west-central Alberta).
+For the cluster observed southeast of Peace River in 2022, the expected seismic hazard for 2023 remains high, with a 1% chance to reach Peak Ground Acceleration topped at around 100% of gravitational acceleration.
+This forecast is limited to short-term hazard predictions because we assumed a constant rate of earthquakes for induced seismicity.
+For that reason and considering the rapid change in the seismicity patterns of induced seismic sources, this forecast is a reference point, a baseline of expected seismic hazard, not a conclusive seismic hazard model for 2023.